ddan9/BorlandC-Linux/README.md

 #### For uninstall:

-> - uninstalling will delete your
+> - This procedure will remove the program, including all files in the cloned directory (for example, your source codes).
+To prevent this from happening, make backups of the files you need
 >
 > 0. rm -rf BorlandC-Linux
 >